-• When using the sensor, it is recommended to attach the humidity control filter CF-A13i.
-The CF-A13i filter helps to moderate sudden changes in humidity and reduces the likelihood of false alarms.
-Condensation or the presence of significant moisture in the humidity control filter CF-A13i will significantly impair gas sensitivity.
-If there is reason to believe condensation may have occurred inside the pipes-for example, in cases in which the air drawn in is warmer or more humid than the operating temperature and humidity range-draw in fresh air and check to confirm that gas sensitivity is normal before resuming use.
+- A humidity control filter must be fitted when this sensor is used.
+The effects of humidity will increase the possibility of false alarms. - Condensation or the presence of significant moisture in the humidity control filter will significantly impair gas sensitivity.
+If there is reason to believe condensation may have occurred inside the pipes- for example, in cases in which the air drawn in is warmer or more humid than the operating temperature and humidity range-draw in fresh air and check to confirm that gas sensitivity is normal before resuming use.